 I could feel the dread of trespass.

-As I walked the long wooden jetty, a mass of heavy-winged geese or ducks lumbered away out of the darkness, distrubed from their roost by my human footfall.
-I weaved my way through some odd-looking bird-scarers (or perhaps they were some sailing paraphenalia?) and reached the end, looking out over inky purple water, just catching the very last glimpses of the daylight, melting into night.
+As I walked the long wooden jetty, a mass of heavy-winged geese or ducks lumbered away out of the darkness, disturbed from their roost by my human footfall.
+I weaved my way through some odd-looking bird-scarers (or perhaps they were some sailing paraphernalia?) and reached the end, looking out over inky purple water, just catching the very last glimpses of the daylight, melting into night.

 The moment could not yet pierce through.

-The moment could not yet peirce through.
+The moment could not yet pierce through.
 Through the cotton-wool swag of a week’s illness.
-Through the almost-impercieved cladding of anxiety.
+The almost-imperceived cladding of anxiety.
 Through the wads of thinking half-thought, ghost-like in the evening mind.

-And I remember the evenings – walking in Berlin, standing on the shore in Hampshire, cycling at night in Cambridge – where the moment had peirced through and I was alive enough to feel it.
+And I remember the evenings – walking in Berlin, standing on the shore in Hampshire, cycling at night in Cambridge – where the moment had pierced through and I was alive enough to feel it.
 Shards of those moments shimmered through the moment now, walking back down the jetty.
-Tracing my way acrossing the carpark, vaulting back over the gate.
-Back into a sense of freedom from that anxiety of trespass and the fear of being told off…
+Tracing my way across the car park, vaulting back over the gate.
+Back into a sense of freedom from that anxiety of trespass and the fear of being told off.

 But I walked on down the lane away from the hotel.

 It was suddenly darker here.
 Away from the shimmery wet light of the lake.
 The trees arched over and I was walking into the complete dark, into the sort of dark that happens abroad.
 In Brazil maybe.
 The panicky dark is a primordial fear.
 That makes the heart beat faster.